 Products catalog

-Contactors with enclosure and control buttons
+Contactors with enclosure and control buttons | for electrical equipment control

 • Contactors with a box, control buttons, and reverse control are electromechanical devices that allow controlling electric motors and other equipment not only by turning them on and off but also by changing the motor's direction of rotation.
 These contactors are commonly used in industrial systems where it is necessary to change the motor's movement direction – for example, in conveyors, elevators, pump systems, or automatic doors.